software-mansion/live-compositor/README.md

 LiveCompositor is an open-source media server for real-time, low-latency, programmable video and audio mixing.

 LiveCompositor targets real-time use cases, with a significant focus on situations where latency is critical.
-It is a great fit for any video conferencing, live-streaming, or broadcasting solutions where you need to operate in any way on an uncompressed video.
+It is a great fit for any video conferencing, live-streaming, or broadcasting solutions where you need to combine or modify video on the fly.
 However, you can also use it for non-real-time use cases, for example, apply some effect on a video from an MP4 file and write the output to the new MP4.